 Kings Head (120 King Street)

-Interestingly, Der Nordwestern encouraged its readers to assimilate to their new country – an attitude that likely helped them at the onset of the First World War.
+Interestingly, Der Nordwesten encouraged its readers to assimilate to their new country – an attitude that likely helped them at the onset of the First World War.
 The Canadian government, concerned about foreign-language papers secretly spreading anti-Canadian rhetoric, hired a Chief Press Censor to closely monitor what German papers were publishing.

 Portage and Main